5 Black Bathrooms To Inspire Your Bathroom Remodel

-A popular new trend for 2017 is dark hues for your home, and a simple paint job can give any room a cozy boost, including your bathroom.
-Take a look at five examples of dark and lovely MyHome bathroom design to inspire you to go bold.
+A popular new trend is dark hues for your home, and a simple paint job can give any room a cozy boost, including your bathroom.
+Take a look at five examples of dark and lovely MyHome bathroom designs to inspire you to go bold.

 Example #1: Go Grand With Dark Colors